BritishBambi/pp3-python/README.md

 ### GAME OVER and You win!

 The game will announce whenever the user hits a win or loss state.
 Both states are followed by some short story text to explain the state and then either GAME OVER or You Win!
 Will appear on screen.
 This clearly indicates to the user if they have won or lost the game and will then directly follow up with the play again function to get the user back to the beggining of the game.
+The text will also change colour further indicate to the user that GAME OVER is the bad ending and You Win is the good ending.

 ### Play Again